 - I continued working to bring transparency and accountability to the Dulles Rail Project to protect Virginia taxpayers and Dulles Toll Road users.

 - Working to re-open the Purcellville DMV Select after circumstances beyond state control caused a temporary shut down.
 I am also working with DMV to expand services.

 - I worked to inform residents and our local elected officials on the dangers of tying our state budget to Medicaid expansion, and I continue to oppose Obamacare Medicaid expansion in Virginia.

-- When our Virginia Attorney General refused to defend the Marriage Amendment, I signed letters, cosponsored legislation, and urged supporters to file complaints with the Virginia Bar.
+- When our Virginia Attorney General refused to defend the Constitution and laws of Virginia, I signed letters, cosponsored legislation, and urged supporters to file complaints with the Virginia Bar.

 - I fought for a permanent solution to the long-festering issue of safe, reliable water in Raspberry Falls and Selma Estates communities in Loudoun County - and we won!

 - My staff and I have participated in numerous community meetings regarding the Heroin epidemic.

 - Improving transportation by ensuring that only the best projects will receive funding- no more money wasted on political pork projects that don't reduce congestion!
 More on this here.